 - 1 cup unsalted butter, cold, cubed

-Pour the flour/butter mixture into a large bowl.
-Using either your fingers or a spatula, stir in the water, a tablespoon at a time.
+- Using either your fingers or a spatula, stir in the water, a tablespoon at a time.
+I used 6 and ½ tablespoons total.
 Stop adding water when the dough begins forming large clumps.
 The dough should be moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.

 - Transfer the dough to a lightly floured surface.
 With floured hands, fold the dough onto its self until all flour is incorporated, forming the dough into a ball.
 Use a light hand to keep the butter from melting and to prevent too much gluten formation.